Harry Crerar: Canadian Military Headquarters

+Chief of the General Staff

 The Battle of France injected some urgency into the Canadian war effort, and on 17 May 1940 the government finally announced the decision to form a Canadian corps.
 In the meantime, the Canadian troops in the UK formed part of the British VII Corps, which was placed under McNaughton's command.
 This was renamed the Canadian Corps on 25 December after sufficient Canadian corps troops had arrived.
 The Minister of National Defence, Norman Rogers, was killed in a plane crash on 10 June 1940, and was replaced by James Ralston.
 On McNaughton's advice, Ralston recalled Crerar to Ottawa to serve as the Vice Chief of the General Staff (VCGS).
 Crerar expected that he would soon be asked to take over as CGS.
 This occurred the following month, just two days after he arrived back in Canada.
-He brought Colonel E. L. M. Burns from the 2nd Division staff as his DMO&I, and Brigadier Kenneth Stuart, who had succeeded him as commandant of the Royal Military College, as his VCGS.
+He brought Colonel E. L. M. "Tommy" Burns from the 2nd Division staff as his DMO&I, and Brigadier Kenneth Stuart, who had succeeded him as commandant of the Royal Military College, as his VCGS.

 Having achieved his objective of creating a Canadian corps, Crerar set his sights on creating an army of two corps, each of which would have two infantry divisions and an armoured division.
 This would be a larger force than the country could sustain with volunteers alone, and would therefore involve sending conscripts overseas, something King opposed.
 In Crerar's view, that was the politicians' problem.
-Although the proposed army headquarters did not make it into Crerar's revised army program for 1942 that was submitted to Cabinet War Committee in November 1941, Ralston expressed his support.
+Although the proposed army headquarters did not make it into Crerar's revised army program for 1942 that was submitted to the Cabinet War Committee in November 1941, Ralston expressed his support.
 It was ultimately scaled back to five divisions and two independent armoured brigades, due to shortages of manpower.